-In addition, we can create our own specially designed visual tools to help meet specific communication needs for those on the autism spectrum.
-Using visual schedules, choice boards, tools to give information, tools to manage behavior and lots of other visual strategies can make a significant difference in the ability of a student with autism to participate successfully in school and home routines.
+Using visual schedules, choice boards, tools to give information, tools to manage behavior, Social StoriesTM and lots of other visual communication supports can make a significant difference in the ability of a student with autism to participate successfully in school and home routines.

 Visual Strategies for Improving Communication is a “how to” book that will show you exactly what to do and how to do it.
 The strategies work for students who have an autism diagnosis but also for other students with other special learning needs.

 We call them visual strategies, visual supports or visual tools.
 Sometimes we refer to visually supported communication.
 What these terms mean is that we are using something visual to help individuals understand communication better.

 - We use visual strategies to help us communicate information TO individuals.
 Visual tools help students organize their thinking.

 - Visual supports are used to give choices or communicate rules.